isaacSennerholt/sudelity/README.md

 #### Sudelist (n.)

-A Sudelist is someone who learns to read and respond to the unspoken dynamics of shared space.
-Not by mastering a system, but by continually refining their sensitivity to how presence affects others.
+A Sudelist is someone who learns to read and respond to the unspoken dynamics of shared space—not by mastering a system, but by continually refining their sensitivity to how their presence affects others and themselves.

 The Sudelist does not pursue moral purity, but relational fluency — the ability to participate in complex environments without dominating or withdrawing, without imposing uniformity or losing oneself.